 Are you suffering from a burn injury that someone else’s negligence has caused?
 Does it seem that your recovery will be costly, lengthy, and painful?
 You should not have to forge ahead on your own dollar and without the utmost comfort possible.
-If you have been badly burned and it was not your fault, contact our Charleston, West Virginia burn injury lawyers today for legal counsel backed by 150+ years of collective experience.
+If you have been badly injured and it was not your fault, contact a Charleston burn injury lawyer today for legal counsel backed by 150+ years of collective experience.

-We offer contingency fees to our clients, which means we do not get paid unless you are handed a settlement through negotiations or courtroom litigation.
+DiPiero Simmons McGinley & Bastress, PLLC offers contingency fees to our clients, which means we do not get paid unless you are handed a settlement through negotiations or courtroom litigation.
 If and when we do get paid, we only receive a percentage of your settlement amount so you never have to worry about paying us more than you get.
-When you pair up our contingency fee agreements with our free case evaluations, you can utilize our AV® Preeminent™ Rated by Martindale-Hubble® team for nothing upfront and nothing out of pocket!
+When you pair up our contingency fee agreements with our free case evaluations, you can meet with our team for nothing upfront and nothing out of pocket.

 Causes of Burn Injuries

-Although burn injuries are frequently severe when they occur, this does not make them infrequent.
-When people act negligently around hazardous areas or dangerous devices, or if they do not follow proper safety protocols, a burn injury can cause serious harm in a split second and without warning.
+When people act negligently around hazardous areas or dangerous devices, or if they do not follow proper safety protocols, a scorch injury can cause serious harm in a split second and without warning.

 Accidents or incidents that may result in a burn injury include: